 FARMERS' VOICE RADIO ACADEMY

-Farmers’ Voice Radio is transforming the lives of millions of farmers and rural communities through the power of radio.
-The new Farmers’ Voice Radio Academy can give you and your organisation the skills and tools you need to set up your own Farmers’ Voice Radio project that will raise farmers’ voices and complement your existing work to improve the lives of rural communities.
+Farmers’ Voice Radio is transforming the lives of millions of farmers in rural communities through the power of radio.
+The Farmers’ Voice Radio Academy can give you and your organisation the skills and tools you need to set up your own Farmers’ Voice Radio project that will raise farmers’ voices and complement your existing work to strengthen rural livelihoods and improve lives.

 sessions